 When taking Fosamax, follow your doctor's orders or the directions on the label.
 If your dose is different from what is on the label, don't change it unless instructed by your doctor.
 If you miss a dose of Fosamax, don't take it later in the day.
 Simply resume your usual schedule the next morning.
 Don't double dose.

 While all medications have certain, anticipated side effects, a drug manufacturer has a duty to make its products as reasonably safe as possible, and to inform the medical community and the public of known risks associated with its drugs.
 If a manufacturer fails to do so, it can be held legally responsible if patients are injured as the result of inadequate warnings or the unreasonably dangerous nature of the drug, under a legal theory called "product liability."

+Fosamax has some known serious side effects and health risks.
+For more information on these see the Fosamax FAQs.
 If you or a loved one have experienced any dangerous symptoms or unusual medical conditions while taking Fosamax, you should first contact your doctor or other healthcare professional.
 You may also wish to meet with an experienced attorney to discuss your options and to protect your right to a legal remedy for any injuries caused by Fosamax use.

 To learn more about an attorney's role in a pharmaceutical liability case, see the Get Legal Help with a Defective Product Injury article.
 To find an experienced attorney, use the "Find a Lawyer" tool on this page, or visit the FindLaw Lawyer Directory.